Humphrey Bogart: Children

-Bogart became a father at age 49, when Bacall gave birth to Stephen Humphrey Bogart on January 6, 1949, during the filming of Tokyo Joe.
+Bogart became a father at age 49, when Bacall gave birth to their son Stephen Humphrey Bogart on January 6, 1949, during the filming of Tokyo Joe.
 The name was taken from Steve, Bogart's character's nickname in To Have and Have Not.
 Stephen became an author and biographer and hosted a television special about his father on Turner Classic Movies.
-The couple's daughter, Leslie Howard Bogart, was born on August 23, 1952.
+The couple's second child and daughter, Leslie Howard Bogart, was born on August 23, 1952.
 Her first and middle names honor Leslie Howard, Bogart's friend and co-star in The Petrified Forest.

 Rat Pack

 Bogart was a founding member and the original leader of the Hollywood Rat Pack.
-In the spring of 1955, after a long party in Las Vegas attended by Frank Sinatra, Judy Garland, her husband Sidney Luft, Michael Romanoff and his wife Gloria, David Niven, Angie Dickinson and others, Bacall surveyed the wreckage and said: "You look like a goddamn rat pack."
+In the spring of 1955, after a long party in Las Vegas attended by Frank Sinatra, Judy Garland and her husband Sidney Luft, Michael Romanoff and his wife Gloria, David Niven, Angie Dickinson and others, Bacall surveyed the wreckage and said: "You look like a goddamn rat pack."

 The name stuck and was made official at Romanoff's in Beverly Hills.
 Sinatra was dubbed pack president; Bacall den mother; Bogart director of public relations, and Sid Luft acting cage manager.
 Asked by columnist Earl Wilson what the group's purpose was, Bacall replied: "To drink a lot of bourbon and stay up late."

+Extended family and ancestors

+Bogart is descended from Mayflower passengers John Tilley, Joan (Hurst) Rogers, Elizabeth Tilley, and John Howland.

 Illness and death

 After signing a long-term deal with Warner Bros., Bogart predicted with glee that his teeth and hair would fall out before the contract ended.
-In 1955, however, his health was failing.
+By 1955, however, his health was failing.
 In the wake of Santana, Bogart had formed a new company and had plans for a film (Melville Goodwin, U.S.A.) in which he would play a general and Bacall a press magnate.
 His persistent cough and difficulty eating became too serious to ignore, though, and he dropped the project.
+The film was re-tooled as Top Secret Affair and released just two weeks after Bogart's death in 1957, with Kirk Douglas and Susan Hayward replacing Bogart and Bacall.

 A heavy smoker and drinker, Bogart had developed esophageal cancer.
-He did not talk about his health and visited a doctor in January 1956 after considerable persuasion from Bacall.
+He did not talk about his health and visited a doctor in late January 1956 after considerable persuasion from Bacall.
 The disease worsened and several weeks later, on March 1, Bogart had surgery to remove his esophagus, two lymph nodes and a rib.
 The surgery was unsuccessful, and chemotherapy followed.
 He had additional surgery in November 1956, when the cancer had metastasized.
 Although he became too weak to walk up and down stairs, he joked despite the pain: "Put me in the dumbwaiter and I'll ride down to the first floor in style."
 It was then altered to accommodate his wheelchair.
 Frank Sinatra, Katharine Hepburn, and Spencer Tracy visited him on January 13, 1957.
 In an interview, Hepburn said: